 The 10-second takeaway

-Comparing the upcoming quarter to the prior-year quarter, average analyst estimates predict IntraLinks Holdings' revenues will drop -8.5%.
+Comparing the upcoming quarter to the prior-year quarter, average analyst estimates predict IntraLinks Holdings's revenues will expand 3.1% and EPS will wane -50.0%.

-Last quarter, IntraLinks Holdings chalked up revenue of $50.8 million.
-GAAP reported sales were 3.1% lower than the prior-year quarter's $52.4 million.
+Last quarter, IntraLinks Holdings tallied revenue of $57.4 million.
+GAAP reported sales were 8.4% higher than the prior-year quarter's $52.9 million.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.